davaba86/tpl-python-project/README.md

 This assumes you have the following installed:

 - vscode
-- docker
 - pyenv
 - pyenv-virtualenv

 ## Why an API example

-The more I think about it I often find myself working around APIs, weather its Google Workspaces or checking the local public transport public data.
+The more I think about it I often find myself working around APIs, weather its Google Workspaces or checking the local public transport public data etc.

-With this in mind I've added a basic example in the **_main_**.py with API query and response in mind while also passing over ENV VARs for AWS into the Docker container.
+With this in mind I've added a basic example in the **_main_**.py with API query and response.

-Last but not least, I also use Postman more and more since it allows me to check that I understand the API before implementing it in code.
+I also use and recommend Postman since it allows me to check that I understand the API before implementing it in code.

 ## Usage